rouni001/CLARK/README.md

 for CLARK-S. Code improvements and bug fixes are included.

    On 02/20/2019, the version 1.2.6 is available:
-A new script is added to extract sequences identified to a specific taxon.
-The script "estimate_abundance.sh" allows now to output the results in the mpa format (tab-delimited format from MetaPhlAn).Code improvements and bug fixes are included.
+A new script is added to extract sequences identified to a specific taxon "extractSequences.sh".
+In addition, the script "estimate_abundance.sh" allows now to output the results in the mpa format (tab-delimited format from MetaPhlAn).

-This versatile method allows the classification of objects sequences against a database of targets.
-Sequences of targets must be given by standard fasta and/or fastq files, or eventually text file (two-column format, where each line is
-<k-mer> <count>, for example in the case of the file "target.txt" (using 6-mers):

-$ cat target.txt
-ATATAT 1234
-GCGCGC 435
-ATTTTT 234
-...
-)
+Code improvements and bug fixes are included.

 On 05/15/2024, the version 1.3.0 is available:
 Fix for the error when the bacteria genomes are processed during the database construction.
 Code improvement and refactoring are included.